Impact & Industry Advisory Board

 Team Manager: Culture & Tourism at East Sussex County Council

-Sally specialises in creating the strategic environment which allows the cultural sector to flourish.
+Sally specialises in creating a strategic environment which allows the cultural sector to flourish.
 Her involvement in the cultural sector has ranged from practitioner, facilitator, commissioner and writer to venue manager and performer.
-Her recent partnership projects include Create South East (regional business support programme), Turner Prize in Eastbourne, Culture East Sussex and the commissioning of workspace development tools.
-She represents East Sussex on the Sussex Visitor Economy Initiative and is a Board Member of Visit 1066 Country.
+Her recent partnership projects include Create South East (a regional business support programme), the Turner Prize in Eastbourne, Culture East Sussex and the commissioning of workspace development tools.
+She represents East Sussex County Council on the East Sussex, Brighton & Hove Local Visitor Economy Partnership.
 She is an occasional contributor to Arts Professional and her previous roles include Head of Kent County Council Arts Development Unit, where she also managed the Kent Film Office, and co-Chair of the South East Creative Economy Network.
 She has a Masters in Writing from Sheffield Hallam University.

 Ruth Wainwright